carols12352/latex-template-resume/README.md

 ## License

-GNU GPL3 License – Free to use, modify, and distribute.
+MIT License – Free to use, modify, and distribute.